serving the sangha,

 Karma Yeshe Jungne

-Like my noble upāsaka predecessor Dharmatala,
+Like my noble upāsaka predecessor, Dharmatāla,

-I am particularly devoted to Buddha Amitābha
+I am particularly devoted to my personal deities,

 “Although all beings seek refuge in one way or another, few people understand all the different ways we can go for refuge and what their varying significances are.
 We are always taking refuge in something we perceive to be a source of protection, whether it be immediate, temporary, or permanent.”